Language: EN

 Standard Exceptions in Python

-Python includes a wide range of standard exceptions that cover various errors and exceptional conditions.
-Here’s a list of some of the most common standard exceptions.
+Python includes a large number of standard exceptions that cover various errors and exceptional conditions.
+Here is a list of some of the most common standard exceptions.

 Runtime Error Exceptions